 2. Choose the right well water filter

 Not all well water filters are created equal.
 Each has different functions, varying from removing harmful bacteria and toxic chemicals to improving taste.
-Your water quality results will help you determine which filter or combination of filters is appropriate.
+Your water quality results will help you determine the best water filter system for your home.